theProject/Python_iOS_Rescue_Tools/README.md

-#  Python iOS Rescue Tools — Contacts Ready, Messages Next.
+#  Python iOS Rescue Tools — Contacts Ready
 > **“Extract.
 Decode.
 Recover.”**
 > A modular Python toolkit for ethical iOS data recovery (opensource and clean - we get em all, no hidden $50 fees here) — built for investigators, technicians, and curious minds who don’t accept “unrecoverable.”
 > Not built for those intending on breaking the law, invading privacy - or just general anti-social creep behavior.
 We check for that.